Generation of massively entangled bright states of light during harmonic generation in resonant media: Introduction

 \section{Introduction}

 Quantum nature of light is central to our understanding of the micro-world, with the quantum description of the photo-electric effect ushering the new era in physics at the turn of the XX-th century.
-However, quantum description of light is typically used in the regime where just a few, or few tens, of photons interact with quantum matter.
-In contrast, when an intense incident light carries quadrillions of photons, counting each one of them individually is hardly expected to matter.
+However, quantum description of light is typically used in the regime where just a few, or a few tens, of photons interact with quantum matter.
+In contrast, when intense incident light carries quadrillions of photons, counting each one of them individually is hardly expected to matter.
+This is why, until recently, high harmonic generation in strong laser fields, both in gases and in solids (see e.g. \cite{ferray1988multiple,drescher01,paul01, sukiasyan2010exchange,Frausz2009,ghimire11,krausz14,vampa14,liu17,ghimire19,goulielmakis22}) has been considered in the context of classical optics.

-Recent observation~\cite{lewenstein2021generation} of the Schrödinger cat-type (so-called kitten) states and related statistics \cite{tsatrafyllis17} of just such an intense light upon nonlinear-optical interaction with an atomic gas has upended this conventional wisdom.
+Recent observation \cite{lewenstein2021generation} of the Schrödinger cat-type (so-called kitten) states and related statistics \cite{tsatrafyllis17} of just such an intense light upon nonlinear-optical interaction with an atomic gas has upended this conventional wisdom.
 Granted, the observed Schrödinger kitten states have only emerged upon conditioning the observation of the transmitted driving field on detecting the highly nonlinear optical response to it.
-Nevertheless, Ref.~\cite{tsatrafyllis17,lewenstein2021generation}, followed by~\cite{wang22,rivera-dean22,rivera-dean22a,maxwell22,stammer22,stammer22a,Lewenstein2023,bhattacharya23}, have opened an exciting possibility of using high harmonic emission to generate bright quantum states of light by measuring the transmitted laser field together with generated harmonics.
-Quantum properties of the generated light can be further amplified if the incident light interacts with a correlated quantum state of a material system, mapping quantum correlations of a pre-excited massively entangled, e.g. Dicke-like, state onto a quantum state of the generated light \cite{gorlach20,pizzi23,tzallas23}.
+Nevertheless, Ref.\cite{tsatrafyllis17,gorlach20,lewenstein2021generation}, followed by \cite{rivera-dean22,rivera-dean22a,maxwell22,stammer22,stammer22a,Lewenstein2023,bhattacharya23,lemieux2024photon,theidel2024evidence,rasputnyi2024high}, have opened an exciting possibility of using high harmonic emission to generate bright quantum states of light by measuring the transmitted laser field together with generated harmonics.

+Hindsight is always 20/20.
+Looking back, we can now identify several important first steps along this exciting new road.
+Early theoretical approaches \cite{sundaram90,gauthey95}, which started the formal mathematical treatment of high harmonic generation using second quantization formalism, showed how one can bring the fully quantum picture of the process towards the semi-classical limit, and what assumptions should be made to get there.
+The semi-classical prejudice started to change with Refs.\cite{gonoskov2016quantum, tsatrafyllis17}.
+These works posed the key new question: does the quantum nature of light manifest in the properties of the incident laser field after the interaction, especially when correlated to the generated harmonics?
+The positive answer to this question has steered the quest in the right direction.